Robert Kermit Red Star Line: Robert Kermit

 Robert Kermit, who gained a mercantile training in the shipping house of William Codman, and who went into own business in 1817, already owned the Saint Line in his earlier years, but was not successful.
-With the help of some wealthy backers, he finally took over the owner ship of the Red Star Line in 1835.
+With the help of some wealthy backers, he finally took over the ownership of the Red Star Line in 1835.

 Unlike other operators, Kermit owned shares in all the ships of the line, while the rest of them were mainly owned by various ship builders and ship captains.
 Under Kermit's management, several misadventures and shipwrecks occurred, but in the quality of the ships, and their speed and regularity, the performance of Red Star Line was still better than it had been before.
 A list of ships, that finally sailed under the flag of the Red Star Line: John R. Skeddy (1845), West Point, Constellation (1849), Underwriter (1850) and Waterloo.
 Other ships of Robert Kermits Red Star Line included John Wells, England, Empire, Virginian, Samuel Hicks, Stephen Whitney, United States as well as Sheffield.

 In the pressure of hard competition, packet schedules were tightened when reorganizing sailings due to disasters, new launchings, etc. In 1844-1848, several ships made three-month round trips instead of the traditional four months, calculated from one Liverpool departure to the following one.
 West Point, Waterloo, and especially Virginian were among the fastest on the North Atlantic route.
 Virginian also was one of the most susceptible ships and often ended in reporting problems and misadventures.

 For many years, Kermit operated the line in his own name (it was often called Kermit Line too) but since 1851 he was associated with his brother-in-law, Charles Carow.
 After Robert Kermit's death in 1855, Carow took over the business, but faced a disastrous drop in income and immense losses during the slump after the end of the American Civil War.
 Another reason for closing was simply that steamships had taken the business, first the mail service and the fine freight, and by the late 1860s, also the emigrant business.
 Red Star Line continued their service until 1867.